NilinReza/Boggle-Game-Haskell/README.md

 # Boggle Solver in Haskell

 This is a Boggle solver implemented in Haskell.
-It finds all possible words on a given Boggle board.
+It finds all possible words on a given Boggle board using Lists and a Map to store the Boggle board and the found words respectively.

 ## How it works